How many of you reading this title first thought, but everyone says not to nurse your baby to sleep.

 When did this turn into a bad thing to do?
 When did comforting our children the way nature intended become a “touchy subject”.
 Why do people think it is wrong to let our babies be, well, babied?

-Nursing your baby to sleep is okay to do.
+It is okay to nurse your baby to sleep.
 You shouldn’t be made to feel bad for it.
 You shouldn’t have to hear things like “she will never sleep on her own”.

 Your baby will not always need to nurse to go to sleep.
 They will be able to sleep through the night.
 And your baby will be able to be put to bed by someone other than you.